Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - Severity 1: a VM (iOS or Android) took so long to complete that it must have failed (and presumably the termination script did not work to report the error)

 - Severity 3: errors are reported in Azure Front Door for Soundscape requests

+For photon

+- Severity 4: a reimage of the photon VMSS has started

+- Severity 1: no healthy VMs exist in the photon VMSS

+- Severity 1: more than one VM exists in the photon VMSS, implying that the VMSS reimage failed to complete in some way

+- Severity 3: errors are reported in Azure Front Door for Soundscape requests **FIXME: this alert is not yet implemented**

 ## Detailed log monitoring